wp-media/wp-rocket/README.md

 The best way to get a full list of commands and their available options is to use WP CLI itself.
 This can be done by running `wp action-scheduler` to list all Action Scheduler commands, or by including the `--help` flag with any of the individual commands.
 This will provide all relevant parameters and flags for the command.

-### Improving Performance with `--group`
+### Improving Performance with `--group` or `--hooks`

-Being able to run queues for specific groups of actions is valuable at scale.
+Being able to run queues for specific hooks or groups of actions is valuable at scale.
 Why?
 Because it means you can restrict the concurrency for similar actions.

 For example, let's say you have 300,000 actions queued up comprised of: